aflyax/aflyax.github.io/_posts/2015-2-4-twitter-geo.md

 ![](/images/us_yall.png)

-Next possible steps: 1) actually plot these on a map, 2) do statistics to see if red and blue dots are statistically separable in the south.
+Next possible steps: 1) plot these on a map, 2) do statistics to see if red and blue dots are statistically separable in the south.